DynaPlex/DynaPlex/docs/adding_models.md

 ### Add test for the copied MDP

-(DynaPlex is tested using googletest, a well-known and well-documented framework.
-Using tests to check whether code is following intended logic is easy.
-A test is an executable that has specific assertions that check whether things are going as intended.
-If any part of a test throws an exception, this will be catched and an informative message may be printed.)
+(DynaPlex includes googletest, a well-known and well-documented test framework.
+Using tests to check whether code is following intended logic is the best way to verify an MDP.)

-After successful compilation, set up a test for the new MDP:
+After successful compilation, set up a googletest for the new MDP:

 1. Create a new file in `src/tests/mdp_unit_tests` named appropriately (e.g., `t_mdp_id.cpp`), where `_mdp_id_` matches the directory name and the registration name of the MDP.